ungoogled-software/ungoogled-chromium/README.md

 * Add more URL schemes allowed for saving
 * (Iridium Browser feature change) Prevent URLs with the `trk:` scheme from connecting to the Internet
     * Also prevents any URLs with the top-level domain `qjz9zk` (as used in domain substitution) from attempting a connection.
-* (Iridium and Inox feature change) Prevent pinging of IPv6 address when detecting the availability of IPv6
+* (Iridium and Inox feature change) Prevent pinging of IPv6 address when detecting the availability of IPv6.
+See the `--set-ipv6-probe-false` flag above to adjust the behavior instead.
 * Support for building Linux packages for multiple distributions (work in progress)
 * Windows support
     * Does not set the Zone Identifier on downloaded files